Fenix TK22 v2.0 review

-The latest version of the Fenix TK22 is 1.7x brighter than the first version, and can also throw 1.5 times as far.
-This model, also known as the Fenix TK22 v2.0 is the 4th edition of this particular model.
+The Fenix TK22 v2 is 1.7x brighter than the first version, and can also throw 1.5 times as far.
+Fenix TK22 v2.0 is the 4th edition of this particular model.
 Aesthetically, it looks pretty similar to its predecessors, except for the stainless steel bezel.
-This is a con IMHO.
 Being the 4th iteration of this particular light also means it is a well-sold model.
 The TK22 v2.0 is supposed to produce about 1600 lumens and throw 405 meters (1.329 feet).
-We’ll find out if these claims are trustworthy, and how much of a good tactical flashlight this is.
+We’ll find out if these claims are trustworthy, and if it can be part of the list of best tactical flashlights.

 What you’ll get: